Educational Resources

 Federal Courts and What They Do:

-A comprehensive overview of the Federal Court system, including discussions of: the differences between civil and criminal cases, state and federal cases, what happens at a trial, what happens after a trial or guilty plea.
-Downloadable .pdf document, 22 pages.
+A comprehensive overview of the Federal Court system, including discussions of the differences between civil and criminal cases, between state and federal cases, what happens during a trial, and what happens after a verdict or guilty plea.
+Downloadable .pdf document, 36 pages.

 History of the Federal Judiciary:

-Presented by the Federal Judicial Center, the education and research agency for the federal courts.
-Includes: teaching materials and activities for teaching judicial history (e.g., the Amistad trial, the trial of Susan B. Anthony, decisions on Chinese exclusion, Labor and Union rights, school desegregation); biographies of federal judges; information on federal court history and administration; talking points on judicial independence, the constitutional origins of the federal judiciary and more.
+Presented by the Federal Judicial Center, the education and research agency for the federal courts, resources include materials and activities for teaching judicial history (e.g., the Amistad trial, the trial of Susan B. Anthony, decisions on Chinese exclusion, Labor and Union rights, school desegregation); biographies of federal judges; information on federal court history and administration; talking points on judicial independence, the constitutional origins of the federal judiciary and more.

 American Juror: How Juries are selected: